Estimated Reading Time: 6 minutes

 If sunlight produces the necessary UVA and UVB light for reptiles, why not just position the cage in front of the window?

-So while your pet may feel the warmth and experience a day/night schedule, the rays necessary for their physical health will be lacking.
+The problem is that UVB rays don’t pass through glass.
+So while your pet may feel the warmth, the necessary UVB rays will be lacking.

 How Much Light Does My Reptile Need?

-The amount of light that a reptile receives in a day (or the duration of light in a day) is referred to as a photoperiod.
+This is measured in photoperiods, which is the amount of light that a reptile receives in a day (or the duration of light in a day).

-Reptiles get this naturally in the wild, so you need to mimic their day/night schedule as closely as possible.
+Reptiles get this naturally in the wild, so mimicking a day/night schedule is essential in their enclosure.

-For many reptiles, 12-hour photoperiods are recommended, but you should research your pet’s specific needs to be sure.
+For many reptiles, a 12-hour photoperiod is recommended; however, always research your pet’s specific needs to confirm.

 Conclusion

-Reptile lighting, specifically UVA and UVB light, play distinct and significant roles in your pet’s physical and behavioral health.
+Reptile lighting, specifically UVA and UVB light, play a significant role in your pet’s physical and behavioral health.

 To review: UVA lighting regulates reptiles’ daily activities and stimulates the production of vitamin D3, while UVB lighting aids in the synthesis of this essential vitamin and promotes calcium absorption.

-Remember, when setting up your reptile enclosure, it is crucial to invest in high-quality UVA and UVB bulbs that emit the appropriate spectrum of light.
+When setting up your reptile enclosure, it is crucial to invest in high-quality UVA and UVB bulbs that emit the appropriate light spectrums.

-If you’re unsure about the lighting requirements for your pet, reach out to our experts at Vision Products!
+If you’re unsure about the lighting requirements for your pet, reach out to our experts!

 We’re happy to provide any information you need to give your pet a long, happy, and healthy life.